SECTION 1. Philosophy and rationale

 - A head coach may request a review by taking a team timeout before the ball is next legally put in play.

 - After a review has been completed:

-- If the on-field ruling is reversed, the team is not charged with a timeout.
+- If the on-field ruling is changed, the team is not charged with a timeout.

-- If the on-field ruling is not reversed, the timeout is charged and that team’s privilege to request a review is revoked for the remainder of the game.
+- If the on-field ruling is not changed, the timeout is charged and that team’s privilege to request a review is revoked for the remainder of the game.

 - If the play review being requested is not reviewable (see Rule 12-2-2), the timeout is charged but the team retains the privilege to request a review.